mimiro-io/datahub/DOCUMENTATION.md

 #### ExecuteTransaction

-`ExecuteTransaction(txn)`is used to execute a transaction.
-The following example shows how to use both MakeTransaction and ExecuteTransaction in a transform.
+`ExecuteTransaction(txn)` is used to execute a transaction.
+The following example shows how to use both NewTransaction and ExecuteTransaction in a transform.

 ```
 function transform_entities(entities) {